Witivio/Documentation/src/solutions/gpt-pro/fundamentals/documents.md

 ![Manage documents](/assets/img/gpt/documents.png)

 ### Uploading a Document
 :::tip
 To keep GPT Pro’s knowledge base current, regularly upload new documents.
 :::
 1. Click '+ Upload a document'.
-2. Choose the PDF or PPT file from your device.
+2. Drag and drop your document(s) inside the box or manually choose the PDF or PPT file from your device by clicking 'Attach Files' button.
 3. The document will upload and be listed with the existing documents.

 ### Checking Document Status
 For updates on your uploaded documents: